-Regrettably, there are many blind children, teenagers and elderly people who are unable to act upon their curiosity and imagination.
-Due to their lack of vision they are not capable of building or shaping objects on their own.
-But, fortunately, there is a toy that can turn their colorful imagination in a reality.
-This toy is called the LEGO.
+Regrettably, there are many blind children, teenagers, and elderly people who are unable to act upon their curiosity and imagination.
+Due to their lack of vision, they are not capable of building or shaping objects on their own.
+But, fortunately, there is a toy that can turn their colorful imagination into a reality.
+It’s none other than – LEGO.

 “LEGO is able to give you all of these different opportunities, be you blind or sighted, to perceive your world in a different way.
 And also, it really allows giving the blind person a real sense of scale.
 It allows you to see what you would be unable to feel.” he said in a personal statement.